- celiprolol hydrochloride

 It has been shown that driving ability is unlikely to be impaired in patients taking Celectol.
 However, it should be taken into account that occasional dizziness or fatigue may occur as well as the potential for tremor, headaches or impaired vision.
 If affected, patients should be advised not to drive or operate machines.

-In addition, the following undesirable effects, listed by body system, are generally attributable to the pharmacological activity of beta-adrenergic blockers:
+The following undesirable effects, listed by body system, are generally attributable to the pharmacological activity of beta blockers:

 Nervous system disorders: